 - keep shared surfaces (such as countertops and toys) clean

-- keep kids with infections out of group settings until symptoms are gone
+- keep kids with infections out of daycare and school until symptoms are gone

 - teach kids to sneeze and cough into shirtsleeves or tissues — not their hands